-A good dispensary is licensed, offers a variety of options in the products it sells, has knowledgeable staff who can answer your questions, provides good prices, has solid privacy policies, is easily accessible with pick-up locations in safe areas and has the ability to deliver the prescriptions to its customers.
+A good dispensary is licensed, offers a variety of options in the products it sells, has knowledgeable staff who can answer your questions, provides good prices, has solid privacy policies, is easily accessible with pick-up locations in safe areas, and can deliver the prescriptions to its customers.
 You are not alone when googling “dispensary that delivers near me” and it’s good to know that even if you don’t live next to the closest dispensary downtown, you can still get your prescription filled and delivered to you, regardless of where you live.
-Most importantly, good dispensaries should have high quality products manufactured in state of the art facilities that can attest to the safety, quality and purity that patients are looking for when purchasing medical cannabis.
-Texas Original meets all the conditions above and that’s why it’s our preferred choice among Texas dispensaries.
+Most importantly, good dispensaries should have high-quality products manufactured in state-of-the-art facilities that can attest to the safety, quality, and purity that patients are looking for when purchasing medical cannabis.
+Texas Original meets those conditions and that’s why it’s our preferred choice among Texas dispensaries.

 What do you need to buy medical cannabis at Texas dispensaries?

 To be able to buy medical cannabis at a dispensary, patients in Texas need to: